 Any competitor retiring from the event should notify race control as soon as possible.
-This can be done in a number of ways: -
+This can be done in a number of ways: - v) Any competitor who fails to notify race officials by means of the incident form within one (1) hour of returning to DSP will be subject to SSR 318 A [x] a) and c).

-- a) Advise the nearest radio marshal/marshal/official ask them to relay this to race control. - b) Call the secretary of the event and advise him/her that you are retiring. - c) Report immediately to GPS to download on return to DSP. - d) Information to be reported is: - Competitor Number - Need assistance getting back or can make it back on own. - Reason why retiring. - e) Any competitor who fails to notify race officials by means of the incident form within one (1) hour of returning to DSP will be subject to SSR 318 A [x] a) and c). - f) If unable to return to DSP before the end of the racing section, the onus is on the competitor to have a team member come to race officials and report this fact.
+- i) Advise the nearest radio marshal/marshal/official ask them to relay this to race control. - ii) Call the secretary of the event and advise him/her that you are retiring. - iii) Report immediately to GPS to download on return to DSP. - iv) Information to be reported is: - Competitor Number - Need assistance getting back or can make it back on own. - Reason why retiring.

+vi) If unable to return to DSP before the end of the racing section, the onus is on the competitor to have a team member come to race officials and report this fact.
 They are also to arrange with GPS officials for return of any equipment and GPS download information outstanding.